rudi-c/rudi-c.github.io/_posts/2017-06-11-beliefs-and-emotions.md

 > To change.

-_Thanks to Anna Harrington, Hang Lu Su, Logan Buckley, Shirley Du for reading over and reviewing this blog post!_
+<small>*Thanks to Anna Harrington, Hang Lu Su, Logan Buckley, Shirley Du for reading over and reviewing this blog post!*</small>

 ----------------------------------------------------